kaulketh/BirdPi/README.md

 | `framerate`        | Frames per second            |
 | `duration_seconds` | Recording duration per event |

+`manual_video_max_duration_seconds` limits a manually started recording to 120 seconds.
+The 1600 × 1200 event-video format closely matches the 4:3 still image framing and retains more vertical image area than a 16:9 format.

 BirdPi records H.264 using `rpicam-vid` and remuxes the result into MP4 using FFmpeg.